laracraft-tech/laravel-dynamic-model/readme.md

 ## Introduction

-Laravel Dynamic Model provides you with a model which can handle multiple database tables.
+Laravel Dynamic Model provides you with an eloquent model which can handle multiple database tables.

 **Warning**: this is only a good approach if you really know what you're doing and you have no other option!